15 Common Items You Didn’t Know Could Be Lifesavers

 Image Credit: Shutterstock.

 Melt wax into metal bottle caps to make tiny emergency candles.
-They’re small and easy to carry, providing light when you need it.
+They’re small and easy to carry and provide light when needed.

 14) Forks as Fish Hooks